emastho/vixenydocs/src/routes/framework/init/+page.md

   }
 ```

-This happens because Vixeny's architecture is designed to ensure that all petitions have the necessary elements to function right out of the box!
+This level of consistency in Vixeny’s architecture ensures that all petitions work seamlessly across different versions right out of the box!
+This design choice not only simplifies development but also enhances maintainability and scalability.

 ### Reusability